Starting a business: Sole Proprietorship VS. LLC

 Branding

 The sole proprietor would have to use his or her own name to brand their companies.
 A sole proprietor can register a DBA (doing business as) name if it is available.
 The owners of an LLC use the name and the branding of the company and should not use their personal names as branding.
+For entrepreneurs navigating branding decisions, professional leadership development can provide insights on effective brand strategy and business identity.

 The best example is when companies invoice.
 The sole proprietorships invoices will be in the owners name and payments will be made to the owner.
 The owners of the LLC will invoice in the companies name and payments will be addressed to the LLC.